phoenix125/7dtdServerUpdateUtility/readme.txt

 -----------------
  VERSION HISTORY
 -----------------
+(2019-03-13) v2.2.1
+- Fixed: Line 10626 and line 9451 error.
+(I was missing a 1 in an expression which caused both errors).
+Thanks to MystaMagoo (Steam) fro reporting.

 (2019-03-11) v2.2.0
 - Added: Tray Icon menu and commands with option to send telnet and global chat messages, Check for utility updates, and initiate a Remote Restart.
 - Fixed: When update check fails to get latest version, a warning message is displayed but the utility continues to function and check for updates.
 Previously it would run close servers and perform SteamCMD update loops.